 - The recruitment and selection of the consultants who will design and execute the program: BIPOC-owned and –led consultancies are strongly preferred.

-The goal is for participating nonprofits to create specific, substantive action plans to address internal operations, board culture and governance, and program implementation.
-These action plans will be informed by a multi-session orientation to systemic and institutional racism and best practices for institutional change.
+The goal was for participating nonprofits to create specific, substantive action plans to address internal operations, board culture and governance, and program implementation.
+These action plans were informed by a multi-session orientation to systemic and institutional racism and best practices for institutional change.

 About the Community Advisory Group

-- The Community Advisory Group (CAG) consists of five to seven people from the Upper Valley who have diverse backgrounds, including at least race, class, education level, age, gender, and sexual orientation.
-Recruitment for the group places an emphasis on emerging voices to ensure authentic representation.
+- The Community Advisory Group (CAG) consisted of five to seven people from the Upper Valley who have diverse backgrounds, including at least race, class, education level, age, gender, and sexual orientation.
+Recruitment for the group placed an emphasis on emerging voices to ensure authentic representation.

-- Vital Communities staff will work with consultants and partners whose work and networks will help us engage individuals who, as a group, meet the criteria above.
+- Vital Communities staff worked with consultants and partners whose work and networks help them engage individuals who, as a group, met the criteria above.

-- Gathered CAG members also will determine who is not yet represented and how we might invite them into the group.
+- Gathered CAG members also determined who was not yet represented and how it might invite them into the group.

-- Members of the CAG will be compensated at a professional consultant hourly rate
+- Members of the CAG were compensated at a professional consultant hourly rate

 - Determine the process and selection criteria of the nonprofit organizations to participate in the UVEX pilot in 2023